demisto/content/Packs/PANOSPolicyOptimizer/Playbooks/playbook-Policy_Optimizer_-_Manage_Port_Based_Rules_README.md

-Migrate port-based rules to application-based allow rules to reduce the attack surface and safely enable applications on your network.
+This playbook migrates port-based rules to application-based allow rules to reduce the attack surface and safely enable applications on your network.

 ## Dependencies